 So I started freezing the dough, then just baking off a couple of dough balls at a time right before she was due to arrive home.
 Voila – almost zero work for me, and the aroma of freshly baked cookies to greet her when she got home.
 Win.

 This particular cookie recipe was devised back when my kiddo was younger, even pickier, and in need of some heartier foodstuffs in her diet.
 So I added wheat germ, oats, and ground flaxseed to her favorite chocolate chip cookies, and bingo!
 Fiber Cookies were born.
 Or “Fiver Cookies” as her then-toddler self called them.

 Now, they’ve evolved into “After-School Loaded Chocolate Chip Cookies” with candy-coated chocolate and sprinkles for color and fun.
 They’ve got the sweet stuff that makes them a treat but some added good stuff that gives them a bit of hearty nutrition that helps me, as a mom, feel a little more satisfied when she eats them.

-After her first day of school this year, I paired these cookies with some apple slices and a brand new O Organics product, Organic Crispy Pea Snacks.
+After her first day of school this year, I paired these cookies with some apple slices and crispy pea snacks.
 I love these snacks because they satisfy my daughter’s craving for crunch but they also have some protein in them to hold her until dinner.
 Me, too, for that matter.
 You know I can’t resist a couple of handfuls!
-(Check out the O Organics highlight in my Instagram Stories for the awesome box of new goodies O Organics sent over.
-We were in heaven!)

 Chocolate chip cookies = home.
 Chocolate chip cookies with a bunch of extra awesome organic stuff in them = best home EVER.